cossacklabs/product-docs/acra/regulations/_index.md

 **Implement a means of access control**

 Acra’s encryption is linked with ClientID – an application identifier – that is linked with encryption keys.
 Applications that provide the wrong TLS certificate or ClientID can’t get decrypted data.
-As addition, Acra gives more compartmentalization ways of diving access by [Zones](/acra/security-controls/zones/).
+In addition, Acra gives more compartmentalization ways of diving access by [Zones](/acra/security-controls/zones/).

 **Introduce a mechanism to authenticate ePHI**

 All connections that are going through Acra are [logged](/acra/security-controls/security-logging-and-events/) and Acra can generate [a detailed audit trail](/acra/security-controls/security-logging-and-events/audit-logging/).
-Acra can provide monitoring and [security events](/acra/security-controls/security-logging-and-events/security-events/) stream that will allow to identify actions and applications who altered or deleted ePHI.
+Acra can provide monitoring and [security events](/acra/security-controls/security-logging-and-events/security-events/) stream that will allow identification of actions and applications which altered or deleted ePHI.

 **Implement tools for encryption and decryption**

 Acra encrypts ePHI data, providing means to store ePHI encrypted and process it encrypted.
 Also, the components of Acra allow encrypting data on the client-side, which enables the secure transfer of the data in encrypted form through an untrusted channel.

-Decryption happens in Acra only for authorized applications and connections, and Acra produces logs and security events allowing to identify who/when/where has decrypted ePHI.
+Decryption happens in Acra only for authorized applications and connections, and Acra produces logs and security events, which allow identifying who/when/where has decrypted ePHI.

 **Introduce activity logs and audit controls**

 Logging: Acra can generate [a detailed audit trail](/acra/security-controls/security-logging-and-events/audit-logging/) regarding all database queries, making it tamper-proof.

-Monitoring: being aware of database/datastore query contents, Acra can provide monitoring and [security events](/acra/security-controls/security-logging-and-events/security-events/) stream that will allow identifying suspicious queries and users granularly.
+Monitoring: being aware of database/datastore query contents, Acra can provide monitoring and [security events](/acra/security-controls/security-logging-and-events/security-events/) stream that will allow granular identification of suspicious queries and users.

 **Restricting third-party access**

 After Acra’s encryption, ePHI is stored in encrypted form; even in a case of an incident, ePHI is leaked encrypted.

-Acra's [Intrusion detection](/acra/security-controls/intrusion-detection/) controls allows to detect and prevent authorized access and SQL injection attacks.
+Acra's [Intrusion detection](/acra/security-controls/intrusion-detection/) controls allow detecting and preventing unauthorized access and SQL injection attacks.

 **Reporting security incidents**